Sponsors

 By working with code that clearly shows how designs should look and behave, designers and developers can collaborate more closely, reduce miscommunication, and build together more efficiently.

-From hypothesis to prototype: Data driven UX as a solo designer
+From hypothesis to prototype: A solo designer’s survival story

-In earlystage startups, designers often work without clear processes, limited resources, and no design leadership.
+In early stage startups, designers often work without clear processes, design leadership, or sufficient resources.
 So how do you make confident UX decisions in that kind of environment?

-This session is about moving beyond intuition and using structured thinking and experimentation to survive, adapt, and grow as a solo designer.
+This session is about moving beyond blindly following a textbook process, and using structured thinking and rapid experimentation to survive and grow as a solo designer.

 What is Dev Korea?